 4. Port Lucaya Marketplace: Grand Bahama Island has the best Port Lucaya Marketplace for Bahamian art, handicrafts, jewelry, and decor.
 The lively atmosphere has music performances in the Market Square with Seafood and Coconut.

-5. Sea Glass Lounge: Based in the Cove Atlantic gets you the perfect getaway has a casino, outdoor restaurant the]at opens up to a beautiful sunset and astonishing night scenes by the water.
+5. Sea Glass Lounge: Based in the Cove Atlantic gets you the perfect getaway has a casino, and outdoor restaurant] at opens up to a beautiful sunset and astonishing night scenes by the water.
 The elegant decor and contemporary aesthetic make the place worth a visit.

 7. Club Waterloo: Known to be a Bahaman Nightlife gem, Club Waterloo is for the party goes who can dance all night.
 Resident to the famous DJs, the place promises you the best music and drinks.